Recovering 3D structural properties of galaxies from SDSS-like photometry: Results and discussion

 Differences between the original and restored integral $r$-band luminosities of the galaxies are shown in Fig.~\ref{fig:magdif_model}; the qualitative results for the other SDSS filters are similar.
-As indicated by the quantile lines in the figure, differences are below 0.05\,mag for most of the galaxies, almost independently of galaxy luminosity.
+As indicated by the quantile lines in the figure, differences are below 0.05~mag for most of the galaxies, almost independently of galaxy luminosity.
 The errors are similar to the original SDSS galaxy catalogue errors of the total luminosities of galaxies, thus indicating the dominance of the photometric uncertainties of the images over the accuracy of the modelling or measuring technique.
 For brighter bulge-dominated galaxies, the errors become slightly larger.
-Luminosities are systematically slight\-ly underestimated, probably related to the uncertainties of other parameters of these galaxies.
+Luminosities are systematically slightly underestimated, probably related to the uncertainties of other parameters of these galaxies.
+However, the number of bright bulge-dominated galaxies is relatively small, hence, this behaviour might be just a statistical fluctuation.

 Figure~\ref{fig:magdif_discbulge} shows differences between the true and modelled integral luminosities for disc and bulge components of galaxies.
 In general, the differences are somewhat larger (within 0.2~mag) than for the whole galaxies, which is a natural result of the degeneracy between bulge and disc components.
 In most cases, the bulge and disc luminosity determination errors compensate each other and the total luminosity is conserved.
 For bright bulges, an increasing luminosity underestimation can be noted, probably for similar reasons as in the case of bright bulge-dominated galaxies.